gsoft-inc/wl-squide/docs/guides/setup-i18next.md

     { url: name: "remote1" }
 ];

+const runtime = new FireflyRuntime({
+    plugins: [x => {
         // In this example:
         // - The supported languages are "en-US" and "fr-CA"
         // - The fallback language is "en-US"
-// - The URL querystring parameter to detect the current language is "language" const i18nextPlugin = new i18nextPlugin(["en-US", "fr-CA"], "en-US", "language");
+        // - The URL querystring parameter to detect the current language is "language" const i18nextPlugin = new i18nextPlugin(["en-US", "fr-CA"], "en-US", "language", undefined, x);

         // Always detect the user language early on. i18nextPlugin.detectUserLanguage();

-const runtime = new FireflyRuntime({
-    plugins: [i18nextPlugin]
+    }],
     loggers: [new ConsoleLogger()]
 });